leansose/QA-Portolio/SauceDemo/TestScenarios/README.md

 Here you will find:
 - Raw file - full test scenarios and test cases with formatting (tables, conditional formatting, priority, status).
 - Markdown - GitHub-friendly table preview of all scenarios
-- Jira Screenshots - examples of the same scenarios documented and tracked inside a real agile platform (Jira)
 - PDF File

 Each scenario includes: